jz-clouddna/teched2025-XP264/exercises/ex1/README.md

 One does always need to climb the mountain of the onboarding documentation?
 Not necessarily.
-A well-designed landscape (Day-0) would offer some built-in automation.
+A well-thought and designed landscape (Day-0/Day-1) would offer some built-in automation.

 Let's have a look at different kyma clusters through the lenses of the ready made automation workflows...